StevenBlack/intl/readme.md

 <table>
 <tbody>
 <tr>
-<td><strong>Use COMPILE...AS or SET CPCOMPILE to compile source files originating from other locales or platforms.</strong></td>
+<td>**Use COMPILE...AS or SET CPCOMPILE to compile source files originating from other locales or platforms.**</td>
 <td><p>COMPILE compiles one or more source files.</p>
-<p><strong>Internationalization Gotcha</strong>: the optional AS nCodePage specifies the code page for which the program is compiled.
+<p>**Internationalization Gotcha**: the optional AS nCodePage specifies the code page for which the program is compiled.
 The code page you specify with AS nCodePage overrides the global compilation code page specified with SET CPCOMPILE.</p></td>
 </tr>
 </tbody>
 </table>